-In addition to this automatic bar for the involvement of high-level personnel, the guidelines provided that "[p]articipation of an individual within substantial authority personnel in an offense results in a rebuttable presumption that the organization did not have an effective program to prevent and detect violations of law."214 An unreasonable delay in reporting the offense to appropriate governmental authorities once the organization became aware of it would also bar application of the culpability score reduction for having an effective program to prevent and detect violations of law.215
+In addition to this automatic bar for the involvement of high-level personnel, the guidelines provided that "[p]articipation of an individual within substantial authority personnel in an offense results in a rebuttable presumption that the organization did not have an effective program to prevent and detect violations of law."
+An unreasonable delay in reporting the offense to appropriate governmental authorities once the organization became aware of it would also bar application of the culpability score reduction for having an effective program to prevent and detect violations of law.
+215

-The Commission expressed the aspiration that "organizations would come to view this guideline scheme as a powerful financial reason for instituting effective internal compliance programs that, in turn, would minimize the likelihood that the organization would run afoul of the law in the first instance."216 Moreover, if a corporate crime was committed, "the sentencing guideline incentives would drive the corporate actor toward swift and effective disclosure and other remedial actions."217 The Commission also "hoped this punishment scheme initiative would help contribute over time, to a more healthy, values-based way of doing business in America."218
+The Commission expressed the aspiration that "organizations would come to view this guideline scheme as a powerful financial reason for instituting effective internal compliance programs that, in turn, would minimize the likelihood that the organization would run afoul of the law in the first instance."
+216 Moreover, if a corporate crime was committed, "the sentencing guideline incentives would drive the corporate actor toward swift and effective disclosure and other remedial actions."
+217

 213 See USSG §8C2.5(f) (Nov.
 1991).
 The term "high-level personnel" was defined as "individuals who have substantial control over the organization or who have a substantial role in the making of policy within the organization," and specifically included "a director; an executive officer; an individual in charge of a major business or functional unit of the organization, such as sales, administration, or finance; and an individual with a substantial ownership interest."
 See USSG §8A1.2, comment (n.3(b)).
 "High-level personnel of the unit of the organization" was defined as "agents within the unit who set the policy for or control that unit.
 For example, if the managing agent of a unit with 200 employees participated in an offense, three points would be added under subsection (b)(3); if that organization had 1,000 employees and the managing agent of the unit with 200 employees were also within high level personnel of the entire organization, four points (rather than three) would be added under subsection (b)(2)."
 See USSG §8C2.5, comment. (n.3) (Nov.
 1991).

 214 See USSG §8C2.5(f) (Nov.
 1991).
 The term "substantial authority personnel" was defined as "individuals who within the scope of their authority exercise a substantial measure of discretion in acting on behalf of an organization.
 It includes high-level personnel, individuals who exercise substantial supervisory authority (e.g., a plant manager, a sales manager), and any other individuals who, although not a part of an organization's management, nevertheless exercise substantial discretion when acting within the scope of their authority (e.g., an individual with authority in an organization to negotiate or set price levels or an individual authorized to negotiate or approve significant contracts).
 The Commission concluded that whether "an individual falls within this category must be determined on a case-by-case basis."
 See USSG §8A1.2, comment (n.3(c)).